Jim5e/Appdev_Backend_Design_Exercise/README.md

 ```

 ## Important
+1.)
 Please dont forget to attach Authorization Headers in POSTMAN, don't be like me.
 ```
 - In the "Headers" tab, add:
   - Key: Authorization
   - Value: Bearer <your_jwt_token>
 ```

+2.)
+Trying to login using the data in users.js will result in failure.
+This is because the passwords of the first three people are supposed to be hashed (in the array they are not).
+So to validate, you will have to create your own NEW user.